singh-man/books/crackingTheCoding/19_hints.md

 - \#355.
 5.7     Try masks 0xaaaaaaaa and 0x55555555  to select the even and odd bits.
 Then try shifting the even and odd bits around to create the right number.
 - \#356.
 8.7     Approach 2: You can implement this approach by having the recursive function pass back the list of the strings, and then you prepend the starting character to it.
 Or, you can push down a prefix to the recursive calls.
 - \#357.
 6.8     Try dropping Egg 1 at bigger intervals at the beginning and then at smaller and smaller intervals.
 The idea is to keep the sum of Egg 1  and Egg 2's drops as constant as possible.
 For each additional drop that Egg  1 takes, Egg 2 takes one fewer drop.
 What is the right interval?
 - \#358.
 5.4     Get Next: We should flip the rightmost non-trailing 0.
 The number 1010 would become 1110.
-Once we've done that, we need to flip a 1 to a Oto make the number as small as possible, but bigger than the original number (1010).
+Once we've done that, we need to flip a 1 to a 0 to make the number as small as possible, but bigger than the original number (1010).
 What do we do?
 How can we shrink the number?
 - \#359    8.1     Try memoization as a way to optimize an inefficient recursive program.
 - \#360.
 8.2     Simplify this problem a bit by first figuring out if there's a path.
 Then, modify your algorithm to track the path.
 - \#361.
 7.10    What is the algorithm to place the bombs around the board?